Altamont Pass wind farm: Environmental effects

-The small turbines used at Altamont are dangerous to various raptors that hunt California ground squirrels in the area.
-1300 raptors are killed annually, among them 70 golden eagles, which are federally protected; in total, 4700 birds are killed annually including the endangered California condor.
-Overall there has been an 80% decline in golden eagles in Northern California, with no golden eagles nesting near the facility, although it is a prime habitat.
+Modern wind turbines and nuclear power plants kill about 0.3 to 0.4 birds per GWh generated, without climate change effects, in comparison with 5.18 birds per GWh with fossil fuels power plants.
+However, the small turbines used at Altamont in 2007 were dangerous to various raptors that hunt California ground squirrels in the area.
+In that year, 1,300 raptors were killed annually, among them 70 federally protected golden eagles.
+In total, 4,700 birds were killed annually.

+The effects of the Altamont Pass wind farm on wildlife were exacerbated by its proximity to bird migration routes, its craggy landscape ideal for birds of prey, and its predominantly outdated turbine designs (as of 2013).
+As of 2013 it takes 15-34 Altamont Pass turbines to produce the same amount of electricity as one modern turbine.
+These outdated turbines are set 60-80 feet tall, the same height as bird flight paths.

-Considered largely obsolete, these numerous small turbines are being gradually replaced with much larger and more cost-effective units.
-The larger units rotate at a much lower angular frequency to the previous turbines, and, being elevated higher, are claimed to be less hazardous to the local wildlife.
-This claim is supported by a report done for the Bonneville Power Administration.
+Considered largely obsolete, these numerous small turbines are as of 2009 being gradually replaced with much larger and more cost-effective units.
+The larger units rotate at a much lower angular frequency to the previous turbines, and, being elevated higher, are less hazardous to the local wildlife, according to a report done for the Bonneville Power Administration.

-As of 2010, a settlement has been reached between the Audubon Society, Californians for Renewable Energy and NextEra Energy Resources (who operate some 5,000 turbines in the area).
+As of 2010, a settlement has been reached between the Audubon Society, Californians for Renewable Energy and NextEra Energy Resources, who operate some 5,000 turbines in the area.
 Nearly half of the smaller turbines will be replaced by newer, more bird-friendly models.
 The project was expected to be complete by 2015 and included $2.5 million for raptor habitat restoration.